Child Care Subsidy Application

-Each fall and spring semester, the Center for Student Life provides a childcare subsidy to eligible graduate students to assist with childcare services.
+Each fall and spring semester, NYU Student Affairs provides a childcare subsidy to eligible full time graduate students to assist with childcare services.
 On this page you will find information on eligibility and Frequently Asked Questions.
 We encourage you to review this information before you apply.

-NOTE: Those approved for the Fall semester subsidy should receive the Bursar credit mid-November and mid- April for the Spring semester.
-Applicants will be notified by email when it is available on your Bursar account.
+NOTE: Those approved for the subsidy should receive the Bursar credit in December for the Fall semester or May for the Spring semester.
+Applicants will be notified by email when it is available on their Bursar account.

-- You provide a valid copy of your child's birth certificate that clearly indicates the enrolled student's name, the child's name, and the child's birthday.
+- Upload a valid copy of your child's birth certificate that clearly indicates the enrolled student's name, the child's name, and the child's birthday.

 Completing the Application

-- After completing the application, upload a digital copy of the birth certificate with your application.
+- You will need to upload a digital copy of the birth certificate with your application.
 The birth certificate MUST be received by the semester deadline.
 Late birth certificates will not be accepted.

-- Applications will not be processed until after the deadline for the application closes on November 1 and April 1.
+- Applications will not be processed until after the application closes.

-- Subsidy's are usually credited to your Bursar account the month following the semester deadline (December and May).
+- Subsidies are usually credited to your Bursar account the month following the semester deadline.

 It is a financial assistance program provided by the Division of Student Affairs to assist full-time graduate students who have a child under the age of 6 with the cost of childcare.
-Students can apply for the subsidy in the Fall and Spring Semesters.
-The maximum amount is $200 per semester for eligible applicants.
+Students can apply for the subsidy in the fall and spring semesters.
+The maximum amount is $300 per semester for eligible applicants.

-No. The subsidy is one credit per student, not per child.
+No. The subsidy is one credit per NYU graduate student, not per child.

 You may apply for the spring subsidy.
 We will not accept late applications.

-No, the subsidy is only offered in the Fall and Spring semesters.
+The subsidy is only offered in the fall and spring semesters.

 Yes, students interested in the subsidy must apply each academic semester (Fall and Spring) that they are interested.
 We do not keep old applications on file for your privacy.

-If there is a balance on your account (i.e. library fees, next semester's tuition), the $200 will go directly towards that balance.
+If there is a balance on your account (i.e., library fees, next semester's tuition), the $300 will go directly towards that balance.
 If you have a zero balance, the Bursar's Office will issue a check to your registered address.
-If you are an international student you will be issued a check through Accounts Payable that will be available for pick up in the Office of Graduate Student Life (located in Building 4 Washington Square Village).
+If you are an international student you will be issued a check through Accounts Payable that will be available for pick up at NYU Student Affairs (located in the Kimmel Center for University Life, 60 Washington Sq South, 6th Floor, Suite 601).

 First, you will have received a confirmation email stating that you have been approved for the credit.
 If the semester has ended and you have not received your credit, please check your Bursar's statement, by logging on to Albert at albert.nyu.edu.